Enigmatic-Smile/docs/reimbursement.md

 ## Availability

-Reimbursement supports both debit and credit cards by Visa, Mastercard and American Express in the US.
+Reimbursement supports both debit and credit cards by Visa and Mastercard in the US.
 Your account must be set up in the US to have access to the Reimbursement product.

 ## Activation